Angel Glover, Ph.D.

 Approach to Supervision

-I approach supervision from an integrated Gestalt, Cognitive Behavioral Therapy, and Relational-Cultural Theory framework.
+I approach supervision from an integrated Gestalt, Cognitive Behavioral Therapy, and Multicultural based framework.
 I aim to collaboratively create a supervision experience that is empowering, impactful, and supportive.
 My goals are to help supervisees grow in confidence of their clinical abilities while also incorporating identity-based authenticity.
 As a lifelong learner I view the supervision process as an opportunity for genuine learning, connection, and growth.

 Things I love: reading a good book, community gatherings, adult coloring, meditating, being a dog mom, laughing, poetry, watching movies, cycling, vegan yums, spending time with friends, and paper crafts.